Skip to main content

 How to Support Healthy Cortisol Levels Naturally

 Food is very important: meals that are balanced and include protein, healthy fats, and fiber help keep blood sugar stable (less cortisol means less energy crashes).
 Also, pay attention to where you can ease stress.
 Saying "no" to too much work or scheduling time off isn't selfish; it's good for your metabolism.
 This isn't about "fixing" your body; it's about working with its wisdom.
 If the symptoms don't go away, a doctor can help you look into deeper causes, such as how your adrenal glands work or the effects of long-term stress, while also respecting your efforts to find balance.
+Nourishing your body with balanced meals and managing stress are foundational; age-specific cortisol management tailors these strategies to your body's changing needs over time.

 FAQ – Understanding Your Age Normal Cortisol Level Chart